CAC Reader Not Working on Windows 11 — Fix

 - Choose Browse my computer for drivers.

-- Navigate to where you saved the downloaded driver package and select that folder.
+- Navigate to the downloaded driver package folder.
 Make sure Include subfolders is checked.

 - Click Next and let Windows install it.